 When combined with later modifications or retrofits that were not accounted for in the original design, these changes can push an otherwise stable structure into a progressive ponding condition.

-Why It’s Dangerous
+Why It’s Undesirable

-The risk of ponding lies in how it quietly rewrites the load path of a tensile structure.
+The risk of ponding lies in how it rewrites the load path of a tensile structure.
 As water accumulates, weight concentrates in localised areas, increasing downward force and pulling tension away from other parts of the membrane.

 This redistribution is not linear.
 Small changes in geometry can trigger disproportionate increases in stress elsewhere, particularly at edges, cables, and connection points.
 Elements that were designed for balanced, predictable forces are suddenly required to resist conditions outside their intended range.